 Making Shifts Happen: From Political Drama to Finding Common Ground

-Donna Zajonc will serve as a presenter for the interactive Leadership Training Seminar, "Making Shifts Happen: From Political Drama to Finding Common Ground," at the Congressional City Conference on March 9th, 2013, in Washington, D.C.
+Donna Zajonc will serve as a presenter for the interactive seminar, “Making Shifts Happen: From Political Drama to Finding Common Ground,” at the Congress of Cities conference on Wednesday, November 13, 2013 in Seattle, Washington.

 In this era of political drama and breakdown, the need to find common ground is a frequently heard cliché.
 To reveal common ground means we must give up some of our strongly held views.
 Why is this so challenging?

-Leadership in the last few decades has evolved based upon an entirely new premise: how do we transcend our differences and create practical solutions that meet the needs of the many rather than the few?
+In the last few decades, leadership has evolved based upon an entirely new premise: how do we transcend our differences and create practical solutions that meet the needs of the many rather than the few?
 This leadership model places us squarely in conflict with our innate desire to be an independent individual.
-Hence each day we see played-out in our organizations, communities and the news, continuous conflict.
+Hence, each day in our organizations, communities and the news, there is continuous conflict.
 Recent Congressional battles have become so extreme that fewer and fewer issues are being addressed.
-The public is wondering, "Will we ever have leaders who can work together to address our country's challenges?"
+The public is wondering, “Will we ever have leaders who can work together to address our country’s challenges?”

 In addition to this struggle, public leaders work in a citizen culture that can be quite confusing.
 On one hand, citizens often say they want common ground yet polls say they want a strong, even heroic leader who knows the answers and how to fix our problems.
-If a public leader speaks about common ground, some citizens label them as weak or ineffective because they don't stick to their firm positions.
+If a public leader speaks about common ground, some citizens label them as weak or ineffective on the basis that they are not sticking to firm positions.